mihranrazaa/Knobble/README.md

 **I already know it going above 150USD so i'm ready to pay the remaining cost as i already paying for different parts**

+"-" represents i will be paying for the component myself..
 ---

 ## Extra Stuff